 Where to Work as a Commodity Broker

-Chicago is definitely the place to be for trading commodities.
-It is home to the CME Group - which is now one of the two biggest commodities exchanges in the world.
-It may be the best place to learn and get a start.
-Most other major cities will have a handful of commodity brokerage firms.
+Chicago is the place to be for trading commodities.
+It is home to the CME Group, one of the biggest commodities exchanges in the world, among others.
+Most other major cities have only a handful of commodity brokerage firms.